 How Digital Transformation Impacts the Legal Industry

 The effect of digital transformation increasingly seeps into every area of the consumer experience.
-From AI to GDPR, legal practitioners are scrambling to keep up with the opportunities and implications that arise from a world fueled by more digital, more data, more risks.
+From AI to GDPR, legal practitioners are evaluating the opportunities and implications that arise from a world fueled by more digital, more data, more risks.

 What does digital transformation mean for the legal industry?